NLnetLabs/unbound/doc/unbound-control.rst

 dump_cache
     The contents of the cache is printed in a text format to stdout.
     You can redirect it to a file to store the cache in a file.
+    Not supported in remote Unbounds in multi-process operation.

 .. _unbound-control.commands.load_cache: